-Kids love Halloween.
+Though it may look a little different this year, kids love Halloween.
 Whatever it can be for mischief and scares, Halloween can be a blast for families with imaginative play and time together.
 It’s a blast – until you start to learn more about healthy eating, and you start looking for ways to reduce sugar intake on Halloween.
-It may seem impossible … Do you make an exception or refuse to participate?
+It may seem impossible.
+Do you make an exception or refuse to participate?
 What’s a health fanatic to do?

 Halloween’s Health Impact